National Consumers League: Goals

-The NCL based their organization on the ideals of consumer citizenship, in which it is a citizens duty to advocate for government legislation and use their individual purchasing power to shape a more ethical consumer market.
+NCL based their organization on the ideals of consumer citizenship, in which it is a citizen's duty to advocate for government legislation and use their individual purchasing power to shape a more ethical consumer market.
 The league used tools such as investigating and educating to promote change.
-League members would often do thorough investigations in order to study the relevant social problems within their community.
+NCL members would often do thorough investigations in order to study the relevant social problems within their community.
 They would then create a report and present it to other community members often through public events, women's talk clubs, or fairs.
 In its early years it would award a company or producer with a "White Label" which signified that the league was in approval of their ethicality and it would be recognized by other informed consumers.
-As they progressed they turned their attention more toward implementing legislation that would provide protection to exploited workers and consumers.
-In the 1970s they shifted their focus onto the well being of consumers as individuals rather than the focus on working conditions.
+As they progressed, they turned their attention more toward implementing legislation that would provide protection to exploited workers and consumers.
+In the 1970s they shifted their focus onto the well-being of consumers as individuals rather than the focus on working conditions.

+Funding

+The National Consumers League is a 501(c)(3) nonprofit organization funded primarily through contributions and grants.
+According to its most recent IRS Form 990 filings, contributions accounted for about 98 percent of the League's reported revenue in 2024, with a small share from investment income and other sources.
+A significant portion of total revenue and support in recent years has come from a limited number of major donors.